hackclub/solder/src/pages/tutorial.md

 ### Resistors
 One of the fundamental parts of electrical design is resistors, which are used to limit the current flow.
 They are characterized by it's resistance, given by the formula R = V / I, which is also known as Ohm’s law.

 If you put two resistors series, their resistance combine: It is equivalent to one resistor that has the resistance of the sum of the two original resistors.
-When two or more resistors are parallel, their total resistance is given by the formula Rtotal = 1/R1 + 1/R2 + 1/R3 + ...
+When two or more resistors are parallel, their total resistance is given by the formula 1/Rtotal = 1/R1 + 1/R2 + 1/R3 + ...

 They are used in places where we want to stop components from using up too much electricity, and getting hot then burning itself